13 - Identifying High-Yield Assets

 Our retention protocols include:

-- Tax-Advantaged Wrappers: Using self-directed IRAs for commodity investments where permitted
+- Tax-Advantaged Wrappers: Using self-directed IRAs for commodity investments where permitted.

-- Entity Layering: Holding digital assets through LLCs to deduct management expenses
+- Entity Layering: Holding digital assets through LLCs to deduct management expenses.

-- Jurisdiction Selection: Structuring trades through entities in tax-treaty jurisdictions
+- Jurisdiction Selection: Structuring trades through entities in tax-treaty jurisdictions.

 6. The Five Most Common Selection Errors